DavidHalberstam/Sports_Broadcast_Journal/Bug_Notes.md

 ## Resolved:

+- *5/31/18*- www.sportsannouncersreportcard.com migrated and redirected to sportsbroadcastjournal.
+A SSL certificate was required to redirect link juice from all the https:// backlinks.
+After some initial difficulty with configuring the .htaccess file to redirect individual posts, a minor error was discovered where one redirect link did not have http:// in front of it.
 - *5/26/18*- The comments plugin adds a padded div with JavaScript beneath the footer.
 The padding should be set to 0 with !important to override the settings.
 - *5/21/18*- Responsive images set to proportionally scale aspect ratio.
 Fix involved using a hack that takes advantage of the fact that padding percentages are calculated relative to element width.
 Setting a 56% padding with 100% width and height will lock the aspect ratio and scale without deformation or squashing.
 The background image still needs a link overlay to be applied by wrapping the image in the overlay container.
 - *5/20/18*- Added Facebook Like JS to header and single post